- Describe how psychological disorders are defined, as well as the inherent difficulties in doing so

 Violating cultural expectations is not, in and of itself, a satisfactory means of identifying the presence of a psychological disorder.
 Since behavior varies from one culture to another, what may be expected and considered appropriate in one culture may not be viewed as such in other cultures.
 For example, returning a stranger’s smile is expected in the United States because a pervasive social norm dictates that we reciprocate friendly gestures.
 A person who refuses to acknowledge such gestures might be considered socially awkward—perhaps even disordered—for violating this expectation.
 However, such expectations are not universally shared.
 Cultural expectations in Japan involve showing reserve, restraint, and a concern for maintaining privacy around strangers.
 Japanese people are generally unresponsive to smiles from strangers (Patterson et al., 2007).
 Eye contact provides another example.
 In the United States and Europe, eye contact with others typically signifies honesty and attention.
 However, most Latin-American, Asian, and African cultures interpret direct eye contact as rude, confrontational, and aggressive (Pazain, 2010).
 Thus, someone who makes eye contact with you could be considered appropriate and respectful or brazen and offensive, depending on your culture (Figure 2).

-According to the American Psychiatric Association (APA) (2013), a psychological disorder is a condition that is said to consist of the following:
+Many of the features of the harmful dysfunction model are incorporated in a formal definition of psychological disorder developed by the American Psychiatric Association (APA).
+According to the APA (2013), a psychological disorder is a condition that is said to consist of the following:

 - There are significant disturbances in thoughts, feelings, and behaviors.
 A person must experience inner states (e.g., thoughts and/or feelings) and exhibit behaviors that are clearly disturbed—that is, unusual, but in a negative, self-defeating way.
 Often, such disturbances are troubling to those around the individual who experiences them.
 For example, an individual who is uncontrollably preoccupied by thoughts of germs spends hours each day bathing, has inner experiences, and displays behaviors that most would consider atypical and negative (disturbed) and that would likely be troubling to family members.